madebr/OpenGTA/readme.txt

 in follow-player mode:
   i,j,k,l : move player-char
   l-shift : toggle walking/running
+  l-ctrl  : shoot
   0       : unselect weapon / unarmed
   1,2,3,4 : select weapon (only switches graphic)
   F7      : draw explosion at player pos (graphical effect) F8      : create random-walker ped at player-pos

+You can still use + and - to zoom; but the view will try to return to the old position quickly.

 == luaviewer: viewer + Lua (optional target) ==